percona/pmm-doc/docs/index.md

 # Welcome
-??? note alert alert-info "Full section map (click to show/hide)"
+???
+Full section map (click to show/hide)

     | Check type  |  Description | "query" required (must be empty if no)   |  Availability in PMM | Documentation  |
     |---|---|---|---|---|